bernhardAxonIvy/doc/source/axonivy/migration/hotfix/docker.rst

 Then you can pull the new images, run integration tests and roll the update out into production.

 The command to pull the latest images may differ to the approach you are using to run docker.
-Here's a Docker-Compose example that pulls the new Axon Ivy Engine hotfix version:
+Here's a Docker-Compose example that pulls the new |ivy-engine| hotfix version:

 .. code:: bash